switchfootsid/Practical-Tensorflow/distributed-training.md

-## Distributed Training
+# Distributed Training

 ## Data Parallelism:
-- In data parallelism, the model is replicated on serveral workers (devices/machines).
+- In *data parallelism*, the model is replicated on serveral workers (devices/machines).
 Each worker trains on a split of the mini-batch, computes the gradients and weight updates are synchronized between all works ensure a consitent graph is being trained.
 - This has the advantage of handling large I/O and making multiple passes of the data very quickly.

 ## Parameter Server Architecture: